D4De/classes/examples/tensorflow2/as_a_layer/README.md

 ```

 ## Example
-A complete and fully documented example that shows how to use the ErrorSimulator can be found in [`linear.py`](linear.py)
+A complete and fully documented example that shows how to use the ErrorSimulator can be found in [`linear.py`](linear.py).
+We do not provide an example specifically for a model with skip connections since, unlike the version of the framework as
+a function, the steps are exactly the same.